Corneacare Logo

 Lifestyle Changes

-What to do if Your Eyes are Injured at Work
+What to Do if Your Eyes are Injured at Work

 Although there are several ways to keep your eyes safe at work, unfortunately, accidents can happen.
 Injuries can range from minor to severe.
 As the patient, you may not know how bad your injury is.
 If you suspect or know that your eyes have been injured at work, it’s important to seek help from an eye care professional who may recommend medical treatment.